ArdentEmpiricist/enc_file/README.md

 ## To do:
 - [x] Add encrypted map on harddrive to use several keys
 - [x] Add main menu to guide through the process
-- [ ] Enable command-line arguments
+- [x] Enable command-line arguments to calculate hash
 - [ ] Add option to securely delete files
+- [ ] Perhaps: Enable command-line arguments for encrpytion/decryption

 **Issues and feedback are highly appreciated.**